aryansingh2020/Portfolio/README.md

 ![Screenshot 2023-09-25 235230](https://github.com/aryansingh2020/Portfolio/assets/90084789/a8a674dd-8af2-4276-b7dd-4b43321a5a4a)

 ### Description
-This is my personal portfolio website, showcasing my web development projects, skills, and contact information.
+This is my personal portfolio website, showcasing my web development projects and skills.
 The website is built using HTML, CSS, and JavaScript. https://aryansingh2020.github.io/Portfolio/

 ### Table of Contents